 andrew tarzia : about me

-I am now a research associate in the Pavan Lab at Polito in Torino working on the rational design of (supra)molecular materials.
+I am now a research fellow (RTD-a; funded by the National Recovery and Resilience Plan (PNRR)) at Politecnico di Torino working on the rational design of (supra)molecular materials with the Pavan Lab.

 I worked as a postdoc in the Jelfs Materials Group at Imperial College London on the development of software and methods for the efficient screening of coordination cages and other (supra)molecular materials.